kjergens/DataStructuresAlgorithmsClass/PSet2.md

 ## Implement two  sorting algorithms
 In class, we discussed sorting algorithms.

-Choose one sort from the following to implement:
+Choose one sort from the following to implement.
+(Note: sorting algorithms should work for any data type that can be sorted, including ints, doubles, chars and Strings.
+For this assignment you can only implement versions that sort integers.)

 * insertion sort
 * selection sort
 * bubble sort

-Look up the sorting algorithm that the Java library Arrays.sort() uses.
-Implement your own version.
-(You may implement the traditional algorithm, not the dual-pivot version)
+Then, look up the sorting algorithm that the Java library Arrays.sort() uses and implement your own version.
+(Implement the traditional algorithm, not the dual-pivot version)

 ## Test Cases
-For each of the sorting algorithms, calculate how long each algorithm takes to sort the following lists:
+For each of the sorting algorithms you implemented in `Sort`, write several test cases in `SortTest` to calculate how long each algorithm takes to sort the following lists:
 `
 a list of 1000 identical numbers a list of 1000 numbers in random order